 Drug & Alcohol Rehab in Norwich

 It can irreparably damage friendships and relationships, damage a person’s physical and mental health, and lead to any number of other destructive behaviours through intoxication.

-Addiction is a destructive cycle – one that will likely only continue to get worse unless it is properly treated, in a professional manner.
+Addiction is a destructive cycle – one that will likely only continue to get worse unless it is properly treated in a professional manner.

-A stay at a residential rehab facility provides the chance for people to receive in-depth, intensive therapeutic treatment for addiction, and leave the clinic newly sober and focused, with a much better understanding of their condition.
+A stay at a residential rehab facility provides the chance for people to receive in-depth, intensive therapeutic treatment for addiction and leave the clinic newly sober and focused, with a much better understanding of their condition.

 It means that patients can have around-the-clock access to the best possible standard of professional care.
 From detox to relapse prevention training and aftercare, everything happens within the same facility.